 Each year, middle and high school student teams are tasked with building a robot to compete against other schools in that year's challenge.
 Each challenge is based on an educational model.

 The robotics competition is a high-energy sports-like environment but good sportsmanship is essential.
 Student-driven robots compete against the challenges of the game, not other robots.
-Each year's game theme and playing field is revealed in mid-September.
+Each year's game theme and playing field is revealed in early August or mid-September.
 Teams are given eight weeks to design and build their robot before entering their local competition.

 In addition to robotics, the most coveted award of the program is the BEST Award.
 To compete, students must provide an engineering notebook, give an oral marketing presentation, construct an educational exhibit, and show excellent team spirit and sportsmanship.
 BEST uses the excitement of robotics to teach engineering and business processes.

 About Troy University BEST

 Formed in 2018, the Troy University BEST Robotics hub was formed under Best Robotics Inc. to serve students in southeast Alabama.
 Our hub is sponsored wholly by local area businesses and benefactors to provide a free of charge event to our local students.
 The hub planning committee is comprised of dedicated hard working volunteers who want to be a part of building our students into a great future workforce for our southeast Alabama businesses.